Deep-MI/fsqc/README.md

 ## Requirements

-- A working installation of Freesurfer 6.0 or later must be sourced.
+- A working installation of Freesurfer 6.0 must be sourced.

 - At least one structural MR image that was processed with Freesurfer 6.0.